HBPNeurorobotics/BlenderRobotDesigner/README.md

  The ``Plugin Core`` has an extensive documentation and might be released as a separated project in the future for inclusion in different projects.

-* **Documentation**
+* **Documentation** and coding standards

  The RobotDesigner comes with extensive documentation in form of a user's and developers manual which explains all steps necessary to setup and run the software as well on how to extend it and use the ``Plugin Core`` in general.
+The code aims at being well-documented (the original code base is currently in the process of being documented) and to meet coding standards such as [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 ## Planned features